cedricwalter/cedricwalter.github.io/_posts/2006-10-29-opencomment-3-0-22-to-be-release-soon.md

 It will be a huge patch release this time.
 Let me first start with the new features list…

 - <span style="font-weight: bold; color: rgb(51, 51, 255);">NEW: Search contains the word "search" now as default.
-- <span style="font-weight: bold; color: rgb(51, 51, 255);">NEW: <span style="font-weight: bold;">Following rules apply now to the form field "Name":
+- <span style="font-weight: bold; color: rgb(51, 51, 255);">NEW:Following rules apply now to the form field "Name":
     If a user is logged in, he can not change his name
     If a guest is around, he can change his name only if the admin settings "name field: No Yes Is the field name read only?" is set to NO
-- <span style="font-weight: bold; color: rgb(51, 51, 255);">NEW: <span style="font-weight: bold;"> Avoid logged in user to rate up and down his own comments (he will never be able to rate them).
+- <span style="font-weight: bold; color: rgb(51, 51, 255);">NEW: Avoid logged in user to rate up and down his own comments (he will never be able to rate them).
 But logged in user can rate his comments as guest!
-- <span style="font-weight: bold; color: rgb(51, 51, 255);">NEW:  <span style="font-weight: bold;">Auto moderation function: this do not auto publish automatically comments based on external conditions.
+- <span style="font-weight: bold; color: rgb(51, 51, 255);">NEW: Auto moderation function: this do not auto publish automatically comments based on external conditions.
     done: check if one url is in comment or title
     future: check if comment contains at least one or more bad words.
 - <span style="font-weight: bold; color: rgb(51, 51, 255);">NEW:  Use a lot of new CSS tags.